daniel3735928559/mango/libmango/README.md

 a command and an indication of which of your ports is emitting the command, and then the router will attach all the information about which node sent it and which node and port it gets routed to.

+### Dataflow

+Given this, the usual dataflow of the libmango implementation is the
+following:

+#### Initialisation

+* Make a ZMQ dealer socket and connect to the ZMQ server

+* Send the "hello" message

 ## Components